altruios/namshubettulpa/public/namshubettulpa/chapters/confrontation.md

 We'll find some people close to her, put them in our bodies while we get back to New York."
 "J::Sounds fine..."
 *Jochek smiled, and air-quoted*
-"J:: 'Our bodies' "
+"J::'Our bodies'..."
 *Jochek leaned in closer*
 "L:: 'I' put a lot of work into this body - it's mine if I say it is."
 "J::I am not my body, neither are you."
 *She pressed a finger into his chest*
 "L::I didn't say I was, I'm saying I expended a lot of energy to..."
 ~She loved getting him flustered~
-"L::Talking is so faulty - so inefficient... so many syllables" "J::Then come here"
+"L::Talking is so faulty - so inefficient...
+So many syllables..."
+"J::Then come here!"
 *She pulled him into a kiss*
 *Then into something deeper*
 ~The creature humans are cells to~